divinity666/ruby-grafana-reporter/README.md

 ### Grafana integration

+For using the reporter directly from grafana, the reporter has to run as webservice, i.e. it has to be called without the `-t` parameter.

-For using the reporter directly from grafana, you need to simply add a link to your grafana dashboard:
+If this is the case, you simply simply need add a link to your grafana dashboard:

 * Open the dashboard configuration
 * Select `Links`